Hepheoluwah/coffe-shop/README.md

 - Update copy in `src/components/**` to reflect your shop name, address, and pricing.
 - Replace images in `src/assets/**` with your brand visuals.
 - Tailwind theme colors can be adjusted in `tailwind.config.js`.

-### License
-This project is provided as-is for learning and portfolio use.
-Add a license file if you plan to distribute.